computational-epigenetics-section/CoRSIV-text-mining/README.md

 # CoRSIV-text-mining

-Public facing repository containing the code and analyses for paper titled: Human systemic epigenetic variants are strongly implicated in neurodevelopmental and metabolic disorders.
+Repository containing code and analyses for the paper "Human systemic epigenetic variants are implicated in neurodevelopmental and metabolic disorders".

 ## Repository Structure